Counter-terrorism Rapid Response: Organization

 The ATPI is divided into 10-person operating teams, headed by a marshal.

 Training

 Guardia di Finanza soldiers qualify for the ATPI after passing a course.
 The 10-week training course, which is physically and psychologically demanding, is held at the Guardia di Finanza barracks in Orvieto.
-The course includes training in police techniques necessary to combat public-order crime, escorting, police administration, and marksmanship with firearms such as Beretta 92 pistols, Beretta PM12 submachine guns, Franchi SPAS-12 shotguns, and Beretta AR70/90 assault rifles.
+The course includes training in police techniques necessary to combat public-order crime, escorting, police administration, and marksmanship.
 Techniques taught are: